ARM-software/bob-build/docs/user_guide/code_generation.md

 on the compilers and linkers used in C compilation.

-When scripts within the project are used to generate code, use the `tool` property to add a dependency on the script.
+When scripts within the project are used to generate code, use the `tools` property to add a dependency on the script.

 ```
 bob_generate_source {